Born in Buffalo, New York in 1966

 Kenneth Jaworski has always known he was an artist.
 As a boy of 10 years old he was already painting and drawing, inspired not only by Mad Magazine and legendary comic book artists such as Steve Ditko and Jack Kirby, but also by artists he saw at Buffalo’s Albright Knox Art Gallery; Robert Rauschenberg, Jasper Johns, Robert Motherwell, Richard Serra, and Ellsworth Kelly, amongst others.
 “To live near that museum was a gift”, he says.
 "It was really part of my education and understanding as an artist".

 Today the process is still very important to Jaworski when he is working.
-He makes series’ of sometimes 10-20 variations on one idea, working in a variety of mediums, but often in charcoal, chalk and pastel, as he finds it most direct.
+He makes series’ of sometimes 10-20 variations on one idea, often studies for installations or constructed works, working in a variety of mediums, but often in charcoal, chalk pastel, or digital, as he finds it most direct.
 While he declines to think of himself as a metaphorical artist and states that he imbues no inherent meaning in his work, during the making process he gradually arrives at a core idea.
-“Being busy with paint, chalk, charcoal, paper, the reaction of paints on the canvas or paper: an ever-growing understanding of the materials.
+“Being busy with paint, chalk, charcoal, paper, the reaction of paints on the canvas or paper, the colors to one another: an ever-growing understanding of the materials.
 It brings calmness, and through that calmness, I connect with the meaning- the thread that runs through the work”.
-It’s arriving at meaning in reverse; first the physical work, then the meaning.
+It’s arriving at meaning in reverse; first the work, then the meaning.

 ~Carine Damen